 - Combine the flour with salt and sift.
 Add to the butter mixture and mix the dough.

 - Remove the moisture from the chopped cherries with a paper towel and add to the dough.
 Add chocolate chips, mix.

 - Put the dough on saran wrap and mold to form a log.
 Wrap the saran wrap around the dough and continue to form into a log.
-Place in the refrigerator for an hour and up to overnight.
+Place in the refrigerator for a half hour and up to overnight.

-- Cut the dough into round cookies, put on a baking sheet and bake in the oven at 325 F for about 15 minutes.
+- Cut the dough into round cookies, put on a parchment lined baking sheet and bake in the oven at 325 F for about 15 minutes.